Skip to content

 Manual Troubleshooting

 If you cannot find a driver, visit the Microsoft Update Catalog to search for specific hardware IDs.
-This is an advanced step for users who need to manually install files to C:\Windows\System32 or other system folders.
+This is a more advanced step for when you need to manually install files directly into system folders like 📁C:\Windows\System32.

 Summary